 Dancing dragons, unicorns and lions, firecrackers and fireworks displays, martial arts demonstrations and all kinds of Chinese nibbles.
 It must be Chinese New Year!
-And in 2019, expect to see plenty of representations of pigs, because the Chinese New Year beginning on February 5, 2019, is The Year of the Pig.
+And in 2020, expect to see plenty of representations of pigs, because the Chinese New Year beginning on January 25, 2020, is The Year of the Rat.

 - Birmingham February 5, loads of free events at The Arcadian in the Chinese Quarter from 11:30.
 Chinese Acrobats, singing, the Chinese Dragon Dance and Martial Arts.
 Hurst Street will be pedestrianized for the day.
 At least 30,000 people turn out for all the free events.
 Find more at the Visit Birmingham.
 The Chinese community in Birmingham sponsors a festival that gets bigger and better every year - but they are very late in posting details so you'll need to check back with Visit Birmingham and The Arcadian closer to the date.

 - London, Trafalgar Square Traditionally, the London Chinatown Chinese Association celebrates on the first Sunday after Chinese New Year.
-That's February 10 in 2019, the Year of the Pig.
 Events kick off with a grand parade along the Strand, Charing Cross Road and Shaftsbury Avenue followed by Trafalgar Square festivities.
 International artists, both Chinese and Western opera, and a firecracker demonstration over Leicestser Square that promises to be deafening.
 It's all happening between 10am and 6pm.
 Check the Chinatown Blog for all the latest.

 - Manchester puts on the biggest Chinese New Year celebrations in the north with four days of partying.
 In 2019, the main Chinese New Year festivities, including Dragon and Lion Dancing, Kung Fu demonstrations, folk dance performances, fireworks and a spectacular Golden Dragon Parade will take place on February 7 to 10 in Chinatown, Albert Square and across the city center.
 Find out more.